BuDinamo/HMI-GantryPalletizerBeckhoff/README.md

 # Human Machine Interface for Gantry Palletizer by Eklesia Ibrani Budiarso
 This is the official technical documenatation for Human Machine Interface of a Gantry Palletizer system on behalf of Beckhoff Automation Indonesia By Eklesia Ibrani Budiarso.

-This documentation will include all the necessary syntax based on Beckhoff Infosys Webpage followed by all of the description to ensure the reader to understand.
+This documentation will include all the necessary syntax based on Beckhoff Infosys Webpage followed by all of the descriptions to ensure the reader to understand.
+I do hope this guide will be helpful in the future system development

 ## Home Page
 ![image](https://github.com/BuDinamo/HMI-GantryPalletizerBeckhoff/assets/117176956/7c6e0d7a-ad22-44a0-872b-581a4a0cf6ff)